depositar/ckanext-data-depositario/doc_en/user-guide.rst

 a) Select the "Datasets" link at the top of any page.
 From this, above the search box, select the "Add Dataset" button.

-b) Alternatively, select the "organizations" link at the top of a page.
-Now select the page for the organization that should own your new dataset.
-Provided that you are a member of this organization, you can now select the "Add Dataset" button above the search box.
+b) Alternatively, select the "projects" link at the top of a page.
+Now select the page for the project that should own your new dataset.
+Provided that you are a member of this project, you can now select the "Add Dataset" button above the search box.

 **Step 2**.
 CKAN will ask for the information about your data (See :doc:`appendix/dataset_fields`).